lokesh-rj/acceptance-tests/README.md

 # For reporting purpose -

-I have Allure reporting tool. http://allure.qatools.ru/
+I have used Allure reporting tool. http://allure.qatools.ru/

 To serve the report.
 Please run below command.